 Most dental plans require you to pay a certain amount of money out-of-pocket — a deductible — before your benefits start paying.
 Once you’ve met your deductible, consider scheduling an appointment with Dr. Brown or Dr. Newberry for any procedure you may have been putting off.
 After all, once January 1st rolls around, you’ll have to meet that deductible all over again and it may be higher.

 While it’s not uncommon to put off things we don’t want to do — especially dental work that might be uncomfortable — it’s not always a wise decision.
 Unfortunately, the vast majority of dental issues will only get worse with time if allowed to go untreated.
 Procrastination can lead to more discomfort and higher costs when you finally do seek treatment.

 If you go now, before the end of the year, you are likely to pay less out-of-pocket for your treatment.
 On the other hand, if you wait, you might end up paying more and your dental insurance provider may not be willing to contribute as much.
-To learn more about the insurance and payment options we accept at Lanier Dentistry, call our offices at (678) 359-4707.
+To learn more about the insurance and payment options we accept at Lanier Cosmetic and Family Dentistry, call our offices at (678) 359-4707.